-INDIA, NOW SET TO "SPORT" PONIES
+INDIA, NOW SET TO "SPORT" PONIES AMEEN KHAN

-AMEEN KHAN

 being showcased for the first time to the public at the Foal Championship this year, we would be announcing the riding and breeding programs".
 Silva Storai, Director, Embassy International Riding School, "The need was sited post the Foal auction held last year, the success brought us to learn that breeding of sport horses is very appreciated in the country and the want for great quality of horses is become a must as many youngsters are taking a liking towards the sport, resulting in the growing number of young riders and if their companion is a class A bloodline animal, it only helps in crafting their skills, graduating to intermediate and advanced levels of the sport".
 Owning a sporthorse is now much more affordable and easy, thanks to the newly established studbook and breeding programs in India.
 The riding community today can train and level their class, preparing themselves for international circuits, were the need for a quality horse is mandatory.
 The breeders promoting the sport in an effort to up the game, have now decided to give the learners the same quality and class of horses so that they hit the 'perform' and 'compete' button at a young age.
 Sporthorse ponies is their formula.
 A Sport Pony is 14.2 hands or less in height, with the conformation, movement, rideability and type, to excel in the Olympic Equestrian disciplines of dressage, jumping, eventing and combined driving.
 Originally developed in Germany in the early 1960's, this Riding Pony, also known as Deutches Reitpony, is graded and tested at inspection tests, for the individual Reitpony registries, much the same as for the different European warmblood and sport horse registries.
 The German Riding Pony is the admitted model of the new Sport Pony registries that is just going to start in India.
 Meeting the breeding goals similar to the standards of the German Riding Pony, the first Sporthorse studbook in India aims to produce a noble and correct pony with dynamic, spacious and elastic movement - well suited for dressage, show jumping and eventing for its temperament, character and rideability.
-Lara Becker of Sport Horse Studbook said, "Embassy International Riding School will be the first riding school in the country that will be stabling these sport horse ponies, India has not been alien to fully grown horse ponies, they have been introduced to some of us as Manipuri Pony, a descendant of the Asian wild horse.
-The pony breeders of Manipur rear this animal in semi-wild system till today.
-What makes this local Indian breed different from the Sporthorse pony is a unique animal which is an inhabitant of the Indo-Burma region.
-Mega bio-diversity hot-spot of the world has been in existence since prehistoric era.
-Used mainly for transportation, polo games, festivals and warfare.
-Manipuri pony height 11 to 13 hand high (1 hand = 4 inches approx.), short back, good shoulder, deep girth and well developed hind quarters is sure-footed and sturdy.
+Lara Becker of Sport Horse Studbook said, "Embassy International Riding School will be the first riding school in the country that will be stabling these sport horse ponies, fully grown horse ponies, to some of us as Manipuri breeders of Manipur rear this local Indian breed different from the Sporthorse pony is a unique animal which is an inhabitant of the Indo-Burma hot-spot of the world has for transportation, polo games, festivals and warfare.
+Manipuri pony height 11 to 13 $hand\ high\ (1\ hand=4\ inches$ approx.), short back, good shoulder, deep girth and well developed hind quarters is sure-footed and sturdy.